-Knowing how to use the dictionary is the most urgent task of a learner in regards to time, too.
+Learning how to use the dictionary is the most urgent task of an ALL in regards to time, too.
 I would immediately put one into the hands of those dealing with "hieroglyphic" languages like Chinese or Japanese.

 Then I would take it away from them.
 And from other language students as well.